PlayCover/PlayBook/PlayBook/src/miscellaneous/entitlements.md

 # Configuring Entitlements for Jailbreak Bypass

 PlayCover contains a set of rules to be used on an app under `PlayCover/Rules` in the source code and `PlayCover.app/Contents/Resources` in the built app.
-There is a default rule named `default.yam` and there may be rules meant for specific apps, case in which they will be named after their bundle id as `com.mycompany.myapp.yaml`.
+There is a default rule named `default.yaml` and there may be rules meant for specific apps, case in which they will be named after their bundle id as `com.mycompany.myapp.yaml`.

 An app will use the set of rules meant for it, or the default set if the former one does not exist.